 If the application is being publicly notified or you have been identified in a limited notified application, you can make a submission.
 Your submission can be in support, opposition or conditional support. (meaning you would agree to the proposal given certain changes to it.)

 The staff at Absolute Land Ltd are fully qualified and experienced in assisting you and acting on your behalf in making applications or representing you in a Council hearing.
 Please Contact us to discuss your submission.

 No. For many people, receiving a resource consent is part of a condition on purchasing a property.
 Also, people can obtain resource consent over land they do not own, for example a gravel extraction beside a river.

-The staff at Absolute Land Solutions are always willing to discuss your options with you.
+The staff at Absolute Land Ltd are always willing to discuss your options with you.
 Please Contact us.